 To understand Jeffrey best, it is important to understand what NLD is.
-The name is deceiving, because Jeffrey is exceptionally verbal.
-Kids with NLD are usually extremely bright, like Jeffrey, with unbelievable verbal skills.
+The name is deceiving, because Jeffrey is highly verbal.
+Kids with NLD are usually exceptionally bright, like Jeffrey, with unbelievable verbal skills.
 Their deficits are in nonverbal skills such as watching people’s faces to see if their facial expressions and words match (the reason Jeffrey may not understand if a child is teasing him), or in sensory integration (the reason Jeffrey may seem overly distracted and unable to concentrate or focus in large groups of people).
-Following, I have outlined some issues NLD kids experience:
+Following, I have outlined some issues kids with NLD experience:

 - Poor Social Skills.
 Jeffrey is a sweet, kind, and funny child.
 He wants friends, but often doesn’t know the right way to go about making them.
 While some children act out, that is not Jeffrey.
 He will fail to make eye contact, forget to say “hi” or turn his body away in a conversation, which makes the other person think he doesn’t want to be friends or is not paying attention.
 Please give Jeffrey an understanding counselor who will help him negotiate the social environment and make friends with the other boys.